martinwilli/blaming-diff-filter/README.md

 commit-IDs significantly.
 As an extra, this may speed up blaming on large projects.

+To support different integration branch naming schemes across repositories while using a shared git configuration, the `-b` option can be repeated for multiple branch name candidates and the first existing branch is used as integration branch. `-b master -b main` uses the `master` as integration branch, but falls back to `main` if `master` does not exist in the current repository.

 ## Listing candidate commits ##

 Annotated commits can be printed with additional information to `stderr` using